 - This tool supports a wide range of character encodings, including the most popular Unicode.

 - You can access the remote dictionary servers by using this tool.

 - OpenDict can install additional offline dictionaries from source files.

 - It can directly translate your copied texts from the clipboard.

-In most cases, the professional translators and authors are used to commercial operating systems like Windows and macOS.
+Professional translators and authors are used to commercial operating systems like Windows and macOS in most cases.
 But there are a large number of translators who are comfortable using Linux.
 This is why Linux developers provide you the best translation software.
-Most of the translation tools are cross-platform means you can use simultaneously any of your devices.
+Most of the translation tools are cross-platform means you can use them simultaneously on any of your devices.

 Some of the tools in the above list will aid the human translators, while some of them will quickly perform machine translations for you.
 Nowadays, with the development of AI, machine translations are quite reliable.